-- Provide a printed copy of the workers report to the employer.
+- Provide a printed copy of the worker report to the employer

-- Provide options to workers in the event that a mask does not offer a minimum fit factor and reassess the worker for a different mask.
+- Provide alternative options to workers if the respirator does not offer a minimum fit factor.

-- Offer solutions to control exposures in areas identified as containing air quality and above acceptable levels as per legislative standards.
+- Offer solutions to control exposure in areas identified as having poor air quality

 - OSHA 29 CFR 1910.134